SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## request.search_keyword
 The keyword phrase used to find this page, if applicable.

+## row
+A row inside a drag-and-drop area.
+Rows can only be children of columns.
+Parameters:
+- margin(dict) Add top and bottom margin in pixels.
+- padding(dict) Add top, bottom, left, and right padding in pixels.
+- background_image(dict) Add a background image to the row.
+- background_color(dict) Specify a background color for the the row.

 ## sameas
 Return true if variable is pointing at same object as other variable
 Parameters: